-The Thai capital celebrates with the Bangkok Songkran Splendours Festival which is taking place this year from April 13th to 15th.
-The official opening ceremony is held at Wat Pho, one of the most important Buddhist temples in Thailand and home to a spectacular, giant gold-plated reclining Buddha.
-Many other celebrations are held on and around the Khao San Road, which is one of the most popular areas in the world amongst backpackers.
+The Thai capital celebrates with the Bangkok Songkran Splendours Festival which takes place from April 13th to 15th.
+The official opening ceremony is held at Wat Pho, one of the most important Buddhist temples in Thailand that’s home to the spectacular gold-plated reclining Buddha.
+Many other celebrations are held on and around Khao San Road, which is one of the most popular streets in the world for backpackers.
 Events during the festival include water throwing, the ritual bathing of Buddha images, processions and performances.
-A tempting array of traditional foods can also be enjoyed throughout the celebrations.
+A tempting array of traditional foods are enjoyed throughout the celebrations.

 8. Is Songkran celebrated in Chiang Mai?

-Chiang Mai is home to one of the country’s biggest Songkran celebrations in the world, the Chiang Mai Songkran Festival.
-The festival kicks off slightly earlier on the 12th April, with an eye-catching procession around the city.
-Street food, cultural celebrations and traditional performances are also an important part of Songkran in this part of northern Thailand.
+Chiang Mai is home to one of the country’s biggest Songkran celebrations.
+The festival here kicks off slightly earlier on the 12th April, with an eye-catching procession around the city.
+Street food, cultural celebrations and traditional performances remain an important part of Songkran in northern Thailand.
 Of course, there’s also the customary water throwing.

 9. What happens on Phuket during Songkran?

 Plenty!
 Thailand’s largest island is buzzing with activity during Songkran, especially in the Patong Beach area.
-Expect gridlocked streets filled with pickup trucks carrying young people throwing water at locals and tourists alike.
-Along Bangla Road, which is where you’ll find the liveliest nightspots in Patong, Songkran celebrations continue well into the wee hours of the morning.
+Expect gridlocked streets filled with pickup trucks throwing water at locals and tourists alike.
+Along Bangla Road, which is where you’ll find the liveliest nightspots in Patong, Songkran celebrations continue well into the wee hours.
 Saphan Hin Park is the main focus of the festivities in Phuket Town.
 Live music and traditional performances make up part of these hugely enjoyable celebrations.

 10. Is the festival just for locals or can anyone get involved?

-Without a doubt, Songkran is a hugely important festival to the Thai people but it’s also very popular with visitors and many tourists specifically arrange their holidays around this unique event.
+Songkran is a hugely important festival to Thai people, but it’s also very popular with visitors and many tourists specifically arrange their holidays around this unique event.
 Anyone and everyone can and will get involved in the celebrations.
-If you’re out and about during Songkran, you’re almost guaranteed to end up soaked but you’ll have lots of fun in the process!
+If you’re out and about during Songkran, you’re guaranteed to end up soaked but you’ll have lots of fun in the process!

-So, if you’re planning a trip to Songkran in Thailand, hopefully this feature will have given you some insight into what makes this such an important event for the Thai people and also what you can expect from Songkran celebrations throughout the country.
+So, if you’re planning a trip to Songkran in Thailand, hopefully this has given you some insight into what makes this event so important and unique, and prepared you for what you can expect from Songkran celebrations throughout the country.
+Happy water throwing!